openhab/org.openhab.ui.habmin/README.md

 ###Status
 The project is just getting started.
 Currently implemented are the following -:
-* Graphing of data from the persistence store
+* Graphing of data from the persistence store including saving and restoring charts.
 * Item editor
 * Sitemap editor
 * General binding configuration (ie binding configuration in the openhab.cfg file)